L'Arlésienne (Bizet): Synopsis

-The next music (the Intermezzo used in the second suite) depicts Vivette, the local girl who wants to marry Frédéri, preparing her parcels to take on the Rhône ferry (№ 15).
-After men prepare to go out shooting game Rose and the others fear that Frédéri might kill himself.
-At the end of the act (№ 16) when Frédéri decides that Vivette can help him forget his obsession, Balthazar and Rose express their relief.
+An entr'acte (No. 15: the 'Intermezzo' used in the Suite No. 2) depicts Vivette, the local girl who wants to marry Frédéri, preparing her parcels to take on the Rhône ferry.
+After men prepare to go out shooting game, Rose and the others fear that Frédéri might kill himself.
+At the end of the act (№ 16: Final) when Frédéri decides that Vivette can help him forget his obsession, Balthazar and Rose express their relief.